David Hamer: Naval career

 In May 1944, Hamer was posted to where he served as air defence officer during the battles of Leyte in October 1944 and Lingayen Gulf in January 1945.
-He was awarded the Distinguished Service Cross for his actions at Lingayen Gulf, "where he stood on the bridge of Australia and calmly called instructions to gunners as five kamikaze planes flew at the ship" and narrowly escaped death.
+He was awarded the Distinguished Service Cross for his actions at Lingayen Gulf, "where he stood on the bridge of Australia and calmly called instructions to gunners as five kamikaze planes flew at the ship", narrowly escaping death.